 Which credit scores are trusted scores?

-To our knowledge, the gold standard is a FICO score (Fair Isaac Corporation).
-These are the scores that lenders use to determine whether you can get a loan.
-FICO scores range from 300 to 850.
+Common knowledge says the gold standard in tenant screening is a FICO score (Fair Isaac Corporation).
+Unfortunately, common knowledge is not quite right.
+FICO scores are used by lenders to determine whether you can get a loan.
+FICO scores range from 350 to 850, just like the credit bureau scores, but FICO is not a credit bureau score.

-MassLandlords tested this in October 2015 by asking Transunion to confirm that they were reselling FICO scores.
-They said they were not.
+In October 2015, MassLandlords asked Transunion to confirm what they were basing their data off of.
+They said they were not reselling FICO data.
 In fact, they showed us that a person who scores 742 on FICO scores 801 on TransUnion.
-They told us that their landlord product was scored on a range from 0 to 1000.
-That’s very different!
-You have to know which score you’re getting before you use it to make a decision.
+They told us at that time that their landlord product was scored on a range from 0 to 1000.
+Since then, they reduce the range of possible scores from 1000 back down to 850.
+But it's still not FICO data.

 Why is it hard to find a good Screening Service?